Aggravated DUI in San Diego

-If you were driving in excess of 30 miles per hour over the posted speed limit on a highway, or 20 mph on a residential street, at the time of your arrest for DUI, AND you were driving in a reckless manner, then a prosecutor may charge you with California Vehicle Code 23582.
+If you were driving in excess of 30 miles per hour over the posted speed limit on a highway, or 20 mph on a residential street at the time of your arrest for DUI, and you were driving in a reckless manner, then a prosecutor may charge you with California Vehicle Code 23582.
 The combination of speeding and reckless driving involves putting people or property at risk and may result in a jail sentence of 60 days.

 DUI Hit and Run

 In some cases, out of fear, a driver will flee the scene after a DUI accident.
 San Diego County has aggressively prosecuted DUI cases where property damage occurs and the driver has fled the scene of the accident.
 If found responsible for hit and run, your driving record will accrue 2 points for fleeing the scene, as well as 2 points for the DUI charges.
 This could result in a six-month suspension of your driving privileges for being a “negligent operator.”
-If you were charged with hit and run at the time of your DUI arrest, it is very important that you contact the San Diego DUI Attorney Law Firm, as you may also be facing jail time and increased fines.
+If you were charged with hit and run at the time of your DUI arrest, it is very important that you contact the San Diego DUI Attorney, as you may also be facing jail time and increased fines.
 Our experienced DUI defense lawyers will work to minimize the points added to your driving record, thus avoiding license suspensions.

-If your, or a loved one’s, case involves any of these aggravated circumstances, call the San Diego DUI Attorney Law Firm at 619-535-7150 and schedule your FREE initial consultation with an experienced DUI law firm.
+If your, or a loved one’s, case involves any of these aggravated circumstances, call the San Diego DUI Attorney at 619-535-7150 and schedule your FREE initial consultation with an experienced DUI law firm.